Gary Connolly: International career

+Connolly played a one-off international for a 'Rest of the World' team in their 8–28 loss against the Australian Rugby League's Kangaroos in mid-1997.

+In 1998, he was called up by Ireland.

+Connolly was regarded as one of the premier British centres of his generation and appeared 31 times for the national side excelling in the defensive side of the game, although his try scoring record was very modest at this level.
+He scored his only try for Great Britain during the second Test of the 2003 Ashes Series, his 31st and final cap.

+Rugby union career

 Harlequins and Orrell

 In late 1995, rugby union became a professional game, allowing league players the opportunity to try their hand at the 15-a-side game.
 In the off-season following the completion of Super League I, a number of players from Super League clubs took the opportunity to sign short-term deals with clubs in the Courage League, the top flight of rugby union in England.
 Connolly was one of a number of players from Wigan to sign such a deal, which he did with London club Harlequins.
 Connolly played 13 games for Harlequins, scoring eight tries, and was regarded as the best of the short-term converts at the time.

 In 2000, Connolly signed a new deal with Wigan that included the opportunity to play union for Orrell during the off-season.
 Connolly remained at the club for two years until he was released by Wigan and signed for Leeds Rhinos in 2002.

-Leeds

-Connolly moved to Leeds in 2003 and the same year was awarded the Lance Todd Trophy as Man of the Match in the 2003 Challenge Cup Final against Bradford Bulls.
-He was also named in the 2003 Super League Dream Team at fullback.

-Connolly was regarded as one of the premier British centres of his generation and appeared 31 times for the national side excelling in the defensive side of the game, although his try scoring record was very modest at this level.

-Wigan, Widnes and Munster
+Munster

-In 2004, Connolly was released by Leeds, and returned for a short spell at Wigan for whom he played 17 games during the 2004 season.
-Released at the end of the season, although given the option of a return to rugby union with Orrell, he instead signed a one-year deal with Widnes for the 2005 season.
-Following the club's relegation that season, Connolly was released, and signed a short-term deal to return to rugby union with Munster.
+Following Widnes's relegation from the Super League in 2005, Connolly was released, and he signed a short-term deal to return to rugby union with Munster.